 But since then, the safety situation in Istanbul has gotten significantly better.
 Millions of tourists visit Istanbul annually, and nearly all of them have a safe and pleasant trip.

-Though it is worth noting that Turkey is in an economic crisis, which means that some of the locals are poorer than ever.
-This has had an impact on the number of scams and petty theft in the city, but nothing that would jeopardize your safety.
+However, it is worth noting that Turkey is in an economic crisis, which means that some of the locals are poorer than ever.
+This has had an impact on the number of scams and petty thefts in the city, but nothing that would jeopardize your safety.